GreptimeTeam/docs/docs/changelog/biweekly-report/2022-12-16-biweekly-report.md

 [@lizhemingi](https://github.com/lizhemingi) [@morigs](https://github.com/morigs) [@SSebo](https://github.com/SSebo) [@Xuanwo](https://github.com/Xuanwo)

 A big THANK YOU for the generous and brilliant contributions!
 It is people like you who are making GreptimeDB a great product.
-Let's keep up the good work!
+Let's keep up with the wonderful work!

 Join us at [github.com](https://github.com/GreptimeTeam/greptimedb)